physion/ovation-docs/source/quick_start.rst

 Once you've :ref:`installed <doc-installation>` Ovation, you're ready to start organizing your data.
 Ovation organizes data in a fashion familiar to scientists - projects, experiments, measurements, etc.  The best way to get started is to create a project.

-.. sidebar:: Object identity

-    Every object in the Ovation database has a unique identity—a globally unique identifier such as `C3617DF6-3296-434E-890D-4AA730A80431`.

-This tutorial will demonstrate adding numeric, image and tabular `Measurements` to a new `Project`.

-Authentication
-##############

 Before you can add data to your Ovation database, you must login using your email address and `ovation.io`_ password.
+Open Ovation and click "file" then "login".

 .. figure:: _static/login_screen1.png
    :figwidth: 50%